We investigate how you can improve the quality of your customer service writing, making it simple, friendly and personal.

 So, acknowledge that and simply mention in your response: “It’s good to know that you wanted to book a second service…”

-If you take that small detail and reflect it back, not only does that make your message more personal, but it conveys to the customer that you have closely read their original message.
+If you take that small detail and reflect it back, not only does that make your message more personal, but it conveys to the customer that you have closely read their original message – knowing what the customer thinking and reflect that back in the customer writing.

 “Mining through the original email, chat or letter to find good details to repeat when we respond can be a really great way to build rapport through your customer service writing,” says Leslie.